The 14 Best Farming Games on Nintendo Switch

 You’ll be able to do everything from crafting and mining, to woodcutting and bug catching.
 There’s a heap of quests to complete, collections to complete and characters to befriend or even fall in love with.

 Outside of the regular farming simulator tasks and challenges, there’s also a wonderful town decoration/customization system and extra features like a card game similar to Hearthstone.

 Littlewood is a truly peaceful and relaxing game, with plenty of loveable characters and delightful tasks to keep you busy.
 It plays beautifully on the Nintendo Switch, with intuitive controls and an aesthetically pleasing layout.
 I’m a big fan of it, and think you will be as well.

-There are plenty of great match-3 puzzle games on the Nintendo Switch, and Hope’s Farm is certainly one of them.
-It’s a delightful mix between a puzzle game and a farming game.
+Hope’s Farm is a delightful mix between a puzzle game and a farming game.